 The City's capital improvement plan includes construction of the path along Rhododendron abutting this phase.
 Proportional participation has been addressed in land use approvals for both Florence Golf's Rhododendron Arbor and Fairway Estates Phase 1 developments to the south.
-The applicant shall provide financial security for proportionate contribution for the future rightof-way improvements to Rhododendron Dr. in conformance with the TSP for Phases 2, 3 and 4.
-Proportionate financial security shall be provided to the City of Florence prior to Final Plat approval or prior to turning improvements over to the Home Owners Association for the respective phase and/or prior to issuance of the building permit for the home on the lot that constitutes the point at which HOA turnover would occur as stated in the CCR's and/or Bylaws.
+The applicant shall provide financial security for proportionate contribution for the future right-of-way improvements to Rhododendron Dr. in conformance with the TSP for Phases 2, 3 and 4.
+Proportionate financial security shall be provided to the City of Florence prior to turning improvements over to the Home Owners Association for the respective phase and/or prior to issuance of the building permit for the home on the lot that constitutes the point at which HOA turnover would occur as stated in the CCR's and/or Bylaws.
 Failure to do so does not pass the financial obligation on to the HOA.
 Payment remains the responsibility of the applicant and no additional building permits will be issued until payment is received or a notarized plan for payment is coordinated with the City.
-The per lot cost is \$358.20 per dwelling to be adjusted by Engineering News Record (ENR) 20-City Composite Construction Cost Index (CCI), and shall be the difference between the ENR CCI for the month in which the tentative subdivision plan is approved and the ENR CCI for the month in which the final plat is signed or building permit is pulled, whichever event the applicant chooses to pay.
-[Condition 42].
+[Condition].